parichehrmohebbi/next-boilerplate/README.md

 ## More to know

+- Jest is configured in jest folder containiong jest.config.js and jest.setup.js
+- Storybook is configured in .storybook folder containg preview.js and main.js
 - Typescript is configured in tsconfig.ts file
 - Cypress is configured in cypress.config.js
 - TailwindCSS is configured in tailwind.config.js
-- Jest is configured in jest folder containiong jest.config.js and jest.setup.js
-- Storybook is configured in .storybook folder containg preview.js and main.jas
 - you can define the mock data structure in db.json file placed in jsonServer folder in the root directory
 - you can update your application metadata in src->core->siteConfig->headConfing
 - you can place your documents in the folder with the same name preferably in .md format